 Email: firstname.lastname@example.orgTelephone: 020 7882 2485

 During the early 2000, he began pioneering work on the symptomatic control of spasticity with cannabinoids, which underpinned the perception that cannabis could be used to treat symptoms of multiple sclerosis.
 A number of his ideas, such as autoimmune tolerance, use of certain cytostatic agents and cannabinoids have been translated into the clinic.
-He has filed a number of patents and is a founder of a University Spin-Out Company that developed a treatment to Phase II in humans.
+He has filed a number of patents and founded a University Spin-Out Company that developed a treatment to Phase II in humans.
 More recently he has been re-examining the mechanisms of disease modifying treatments, focusing interest towards the memory B cell component as a new target that can incoproate the aetiology, pathology and response to therapy in multiple sclerosis.

-He links with Prof Giovannoni in the Centre for Neuroscience and Trauma at Barts and the London School of Medicine and Dentistry.
+He links with Prof Giovannoni and Klaus Schmierer in the Centre for Neuroscience and Trauma at Barts and the London School of Medicine and Dentistry.
 Prof Baker is an internationally recognised neuroimmunologist and has identified novel treatment strategies for experimental neuroimmunological conditions.

 Member of the International Neuroimmunology Society

 Member of British Society of Immunology

 Organiser of “Meet the Scientists” Multiple Sclerosis for Lay People

 Founder of Canbex (University Spin-Out Company)